Theory of

 Second, begin to notice that most people do not provide adequate "establishing shots."
 In cinematography, this is done by first showing a general scene from way back (establishing a context), then moving or cutting in for fast action or for close-ups.
 In much of modern communication, people are not skilled in establishing a frame of reference.
 They "just say things."

 One day a complete stranger said to me, "Is your arm better?"
-Seeing this as a logical challenge, I immediately responded, "—Much better!" but had no idea what he had been talking about until twenty minutes later.
+Seeing this as a logical challenge, I immediately responded, "—It's uncanny" but had no idea what he had been talking about until twenty minutes later.
 He had forgotten to establish the shared memory we had of me walking my dogs in Berkeley's Aquatic Park, when, whoosh! his Frisbee had sailed close by, and how I had yanked my arm back into my sleeve, like a turtle, as if the disk had sliced it off!
 He and all his friends had laughed, and we had continued our separate ways.

 Now, for one thing, there were four of them, who were behind me, so I hadn't noticed any one of them in particular.
 Next, they were in the company of their own camaraderie, so they had probably been regressing (into childhood happiness).
 And finally, I had been walking at a very different speed from them, and in a different direction.
 Nothing was really wrong with my arm.